mastro35/thepythoncorner/_posts/2016-12-6-object-serialization-python-pickle.md

 The process that takes a binary array and converts it to an object hierarchy is called unpickling.

 The unpickling process is done by using the load() function of the pickle module and returns a complete object hierarchy from a simple bytes array.
-Let’s try to use the load function on the example above:
+Let's try to use the load function on the example above:

 ```Python
 import pickle